Dhruv-Ranaa/ansys-pd-workshop/README.md

 <p align="center"><img src="/Images/Day-4/Labs/write_lef.png"/></p>

-### Part-2 | Run synthesis and verify WNS and TNS using openSTA
+### Part-2 | Run synthesis

 - Correct setup.
 CLOCK_PERIOD variable had different values in different files as shown below.
 Made them all equal to 12.00 ns so that errors/inconsistencies are avoided later.

 <p align="center"><img src="/Images/Day-4/Labs/clk_correction.png"/></p>

-- Run synthesis and verify our custom cell 'sky130_vsdinv' has been used in the netlist.
+- Add custome cell LEF to the design and run synthesis.
+Verify our custom cell 'sky130_vsdinv' has been used in the netlist.

 <p align="center"><img src="/Images/Day-4/Labs/syn_new.png"/></p>

-### Part-3 | Reduce slack by changing run parameters
+### Part-3 | Reduce slack by changing run parameters ; verify reduction using OpenSTA

 - Change ::env(SYNTH_STRATEGY) and ::env(SYNTH_SIZING) and observed impact on slack.
 For me, TNS reduced from -3242.97 ps to -407.96ps; WNS reduced from -26.67ps to -5.59ps